Man is an animal who more than any other can adapt himself

 Companion Animal Care & Safety Information:

 One of the first steps in ensuring that your companion animal is happy and well, and therefore more inclined to be the well-behaved animal you hope for, is to ensure the animal’s health and safety.
 This begins but does not end with veterinary and preventative medicine.
 There are many things inside and outside of your home, purse, pockets, etc., that may be dangerous to the health and safety of your companion animal.
 Some chewing gums, for example, contain xylitol, which is poisonous to dogs.
 Many peanut butters, toothpastes, and other common products also contain xylitol.
 Another facet of ensuring your companion’s happiness, which is more likely to create positive behavior, is to ensure proper care: Things like the correct amount and quality of food, constant, fresh water day and night, regular access to you, daily attention, affection, and exercise, soft, comfortable bedding and shelter (indoors preferred), protection from the elements (heat, cold, wind, rain, snow, sun, etc.), and protection from predators including predatory humans and/or any other cause of fear/distress, are crucial.
-The Five Freedoms for Pets, at the end of this page, is an important reference for all pet guardians.
+Thought it is just a starting point, The Five Freedoms for Companion Animals is an important reference for all pet guardians.
 Email us for assistance or more information.

 Companion Animal Behavioral / Training Assistance:

 Probably the most common reason people have for giving up a companion animal is behavioral complaints.
 We are raised to believe we are part of a society of true animal lovers.
 Yet when we can no longer handle our own pets, many of us have also been taught to believe our beloved companion animals go “to a farm” or to some angelic person who will love and keep them, and not be bothered by their urinating on the carpet, cowering at attempts to pet them, growling at other animals, fighting over food, guarding toys, howling when left home alone, chewing shoes, and so on.
-Even if there are a few such farms and/or angels, there are many more homeless pets than could possibly be kept by them, especially if behaviorally challenged.
-Many shelters are not allowed to adopt out “behavior” cases such as dogs deemed “aggressive,” and some euthanize these pets instead.
-Whether you ultimately decide to keep your companion animal or not, we are here to help you help change the future of that animal who relies on you.
+Even if there are a few such farms and/or angels, there are many more homeless pets than could possibly be kept by such heavenly places, especially if the pets are so behaviorally challenged.
+Many shelters are not allowed to adopt out “behavior” cases such as dogs deemed aggressive, and some euthanize these pets instead.
+(There are even a few who sell these surrendered pets to labs for experimenting on, after which they are killed.)
+Whether you ultimately decide to keep your companion animal or not, we want to help you help change the future of that animal who relies on you.
 We do this by providing behavioral modification / training assistance in a way that does not intimidate, coerce, force, punish, or harm the animal–the initial goal being to resolve the concern that brought you to the place of wanting to give up your companion animal.
 Even if you still decide to surrender the animal, at least s/he will have a better chance of being given a new home once the problem behavior is resolved.